This article was updated on July 23, 2018.

-The evolution of compliance standards over the last decade has been driven by massive, complex transformations in technology and regulatory requirements, changes that have made the effective management of risk a competitive advantage in all markets.
+The evolution of compliance standards has been driven by massive, complex transformations in technology and regulatory requirements, changes that have made the effective management of risk a competitive advantage in all markets.
 In an age where communication happens across the globe in real time, where everyone is hyper-connected, a flat-footed approach to compliance is no longer possible.

-As an Ernst & Young report explains, "No longer is defensive activity sufficient; increasingly compliance teams are called on to look ahead, anticipate risks and support operating businesses to help them perform better."
+As E&Y explains, "No longer is defensive activity sufficient; increasingly compliance teams are called on to look ahead, anticipate risks and support operating businesses to help them perform better."

 Here's a look at how the evolution of compliance standards has unfolded in three HR-related areas: